-2. Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the District's education program or activity; or 3.
-"Sexual assault"- an offense classified as a forcible or nonforcible sex offense under the uniform crime reporting system of the
+- 1. An employee of the District conditioning the provision of a District aid, benefit, or service on an individual's participation in unwelcome sexual conduct; - 2.
+Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the District's education program or activity; or - 3.
+"Sexual assault"- an offense classified as a forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation; or

-"Dating Violence"- sex-based violence committed by a person-
+"Dating Violence" - sex-based violence committed by a person-

-- (A) who is or has been in a social relationship of a romantic or intimate nature with the victim; and - (B) where the existence of such a relationship shall be determined based on a consideration of the following factors: - (i) The length of the relationship. - (ii) The type of relationship.
+- (A) who is or has been in a social relationship of a romantic or intimate nature with the victim; and - (B) where the existence of such a relationship shall be determined based on a consideration of the following factors: - (i) The length of the relationship. - (ii) The type of relationship. - (iii) The frequency of interaction between the persons involved in the relationship; or